-Huge sale includes WB Yeats’ love letters to Olivia Shakespear
+Huge sale of the Yeats family collections includes WB Yeats’ love letters to Olivia Shakespear.

 The belongings of one of Ireland’s most prominent creative families are going to auction at Sotheby’s in London on 27 September 2017.
 Items from the impressive collection offer a valuable insight into the Yeats family’s life and work.